turian/sherlock-rest/README.md

 # sherlock-django

-A JSON REST API for [Sherlock 1.4.3](https://github.com/sherlock-project/sherlock).
+A Django JSON REST API for [Sherlock 1.4.3](https://github.com/sherlock-project/sherlock).

 We wrote this because [sherlock-project/api](https://github.com/sherlock-project/api) is full of gaping security holes.